dogweather/forkful/content/en/typescript/files-and-io/reading-command-line-arguments.md

 lastmod: '2024-03-13T22:44:59.872442-06:00'
 model: gpt-4-1106-preview
 summary: Command line arguments let users pass data to a program when they run it.
-  Programmers use them to customize a program's behavior without changing the code.
 title: Reading command line arguments
 weight: 23
 ---